-The American College of Obstetricians and Gynecologists recommends a first visit to an OB-GYN provider around age 13 to 15.
+The American College of Obstetricians and Gynecologists recommends the first visit to an OB-GYN provider around age 13 to 15.
 Typically, a full examination is not required for young women at this age.
 However, this first visit provides practitioners the opportunity to counsel young women about protecting their health and making smart decisions.
-Our team of young, bright, female physician assistants and nurse practitioners does an excellent job in connecting with teens at their first gynecology appointments and welcoming them to our practice.
+Our team of young, bright, female physician assistants and nurse practitioners does an excellent job of connecting with teens at their first gynecology appointments and welcoming them to our practice.

 What is the difference between a gynecologist and an obstetrician?

 A gynecologist is a physician (medical doctor or osteopath) who is trained in the care of the female anatomy including the reproductive system and urological organs.
-An obstetrician specializes in care of the woman’s body from pregnancy through delivery.
+An obstetrician specializes in the care of the woman’s body from pregnancy through delivery.
 Many gynecologists are also obstetricians, hence the name OB-GYN.

 Do I need to have an annual exam every year, even if I don’t have any concerns?